yOyOeK1/oiyshTerminal/otdm-tools/DEBIAN/README.md

 - DELETE - delete task

-By using this solution we can ignore what kind of a work we want to do.
-And a specially how?
+By using this solution we can ignore what kind of work we want to do.
+And especially how?
 It's delegated to otdm-tools :)

 By expanding otdmDriverProto.py you can have workers knowing what to do with: